Graduate school is tough; there's no doubt about that.

 How well do you handle confrontation?

-How would you respond to an older teacher who does not respond well to a new school psychologist?
+How would you respond to an experienced teacher who does not respond well to an inexperienced school psychologist?

 How do you manage stress in your own life?